 People will think that if the Bible is wrong about age of the earth, the Bible is probably wrong about other things, too.
 If the Bible isn't trustworthy regarding our origin, it isn't trustworthy regarding our destiny either.
 If Christians don't have it right about physical matters, they probably don't have it right about spiritual matters either.

 An erroneous interpretation of the ancient Hebrew word 'yom' makes Christians seem uniformed at best, stupid at worst, and this is a handicap in presenting the gospel.
-This word, investigated in this Bible study, has become a big barrier to Christian faith.
+This single word, investigated in this Bible study, has become a big barrier to Christian faith.

 God's first creation was light, the primary requirement for life.
 Light is so amazing that it cannot be defined by anything other than itself.
 See 1.2.2 for the qualities of light, physically and spiritually.
 It is the first require meant for life.